SahirRK/custom-grammar-check-tool/README.md

 ## Running Tests Locally

-To validate the custom rules, the repository includes test files.
+To validating the custom rules, the repository includes test files.
 You can run the tests locally with the following command:

 ```bash
 python3 scripts/test_vale_rules.py